 Lower Your Heirs’ Tax Burden While Legally Avoiding Taxes

-Applying principles of tax avoidance to wealth transfer is an intelligent way to protect your legacy and heirs from excessive taxation.
+Applying tax-avoidance principles to wealth transfer is an effective way to protect your legacy and heirs from excessive taxation.
 Still, it requires careful planning and oversight to ensure techniques don’t cross the line to tax evasion.

 What is the benefit of assessing your tax options?
 Determining the best way to conduct business or personal transactions and inheritance may help you reduce or eliminate tax liability.
 Tax avoidance differs from tax evasion, which reduces tax liability through concealment or deceit.
 Tax evasion is a crime, but tax avoidance can lower your tax bill by structuring transactions to save the most money.